cockroachdb/docs/v22.2/configure-logs.md

 A Fluentd sink can be listed more than once with different `address` values.
 This routes the same logs to different Fluentd servers.
 {{site.data.alerts.end}}

-Along with the [common sink parameters](#common-sink-parameters), each Fluentd server accepts the following parameters:
+Along with the [common sink parameters](#common-sink-parameters), each Fluentd server accepts the following additional parameters:

 | Parameter | Description                                                                                                        |
 |-----------|--------------------------------------------------------------------------------------------------------------------|